History of Melbourne City FC: Early years (2010–2014)

-2012–13 season

 Melbourne Heart announced on 8 May 2012 that former Socceroo and Melbourne Heart Youth team coach John Aloisi, had been promoted from his existing position and signed as head coach for 3 years.
 During the off season Heart were stung by the transfer out of several young key players in Curtis Good, Brendan Hamill and Eli Babalj.
 However key off season signings included Socceroos Richard Garcia and Vince Grella, and two VISA players in Croatian striker Josip Tadić and Swiss/Liberian defender Patrick Gerhardt.

 Heart opened the season with a 2–1 win over rival, Melbourne Victory.
 The first half of the season was plagued however by inconsistent performances which left the club languishing in last place at the end of 2012, due mainly to second half fade outs.

 During the January transfer window, Heart lost a further two key players in Michael Marrone and Aziz Behich on transfers, as well as midfielder Vince Grella to retirement.
 However they did bolster the squad with returning striker Eli Babalj and Dutch midfielder Marcel Meeuwis.

 The new year saw more consistent results at home with 4 wins in a row, resulting in a gradual climb up the table.
 However, a run of poor results saw Heart finish in 9th place out of 10 teams on the A-League ladder, their worst ever A-League finish.
 Melbourne Heart veterans Clint Bolton, Simon Colosimo, Matt Thompson and Fred, were released by the Heart at the conclusion of the 2012-13 A-League season.

-2013–14 season

 Onfield in season 2013–14, Melbourne Heart struggled, failing to win a game until 17 January 2014 (15 matches into the season), recording just six wins across the season.
 The high point of the season was a 4-0 drubbing of derby rivals Melbourne Victory in March 2014.
 Striker David Williams managed to score 11 times across the season, while marquee signings Orlando Engelaar and Harry Kewell were restricted to limited game time due to injury.
 Kewell eventually retired from professional football at the end of the season.
 Melbourne Heart finished the 2013–14 A-League season in 10th position.